 If you are involved in any commercial activity on Council owned or managed land you will require a permit.
 This includes street stalls, trading or busking in addition to holding an event in a park and or reserve.

 If alcohol is to be supplied, consumed or sold at an event, you may require a valid liquor licence issued by Victorian Commission for Gambling and Liquor Regulation.
 Generally liquor licences are not required for private events where liquor will be supplied free of charge.
 A licence will always be required if liquor will be sold at an event.
 You should register your event with the Victoria Police who will advise you if a liquor licence is required for your event.
 Those selling alcohol must have completed the responsible serving of alcohol (RSA) training.
 You might also require a permit from Council' Regulatory Services Department.

 Contact Victoria Commission for Gambling and Liquor Regulation

 Phone: (03) 5036 2346

 If your event requires local road closures you will need to lodge an application with Council at least six weeks prior to your event.
 You will need to submit with your event application a copy of your public liability insurance, evidence you have notified the local police and a Traffic Management Plan from an accredited traffic management firm.

-Closure of any main arterial road within the Swan Hill municipality (as listed below) will require approval from VicRoads at least eight weeks prior to the event.
+Closure of any main arterial road within the Swan Hill municipality (as listed below) will require approval from VicRoads at least 12 weeks prior to the event.
 You should contact them directly to discuss your requirements.